-In Morocco, the children in need of kafala and adoption include healthy infants-age five to thirteen months, older children, children with special needs, and some siblings.
+In Morocco, the children in need of kafala and adoption include healthy infants-age six to thirteen months, older children, children with identified needs, and some siblings.
 There are more boys waiting to be adopted in Morocco than girls.
 Children come into care for a variety of reasons, but a primary reason is the relinquishment of an infant by a single mother.
 For a Moroccan child to be eligible for adoption, the court will have determined the child abandoned and legally free for kafala.
 Children are cared for in orphanages before placement into adoptive families.

 Who is eligible to adopt from Morocco?